CatalystCode/spk/src/commands/setup.md

 It can also run in a non interactive mode by providing a file that contains answers to the above questions.

+After this command is successfully executed, you can launch the introspection dashboard to view the status of pipelines.

 ```
 spk setup --file <file-name>
 ```